Trangle12/CLIP-ICS/README.md

 This is an official code implementation of "CLIP-based Camera-Agnostic Feature Learning for Intra-camera Supervised Person Re-Identification".

 ### Update Time
+-- 2024-12 We release the model weight.
--- 2024 We will release the code when the paper is accepted.
+-- 2024-9 We will release the code when the paper is accepted.

 ### Preparation